Essyer/PoETiS/README.md

 Depending on GGG servers load you may need to wait a bit after putting items into the stash.

-GGG API limits items returned to 100 of the same type, so if you dump over 100 ring to your stash some of them won't be processed and you won't know about it.
+GGG API limits items returned to 100 of the same type, so if you dump over 100 rings in your stash, some of them won't be processed and you won't know about it.

 ## Setup
-You can download prepared executable or run from sources (just install all dependencies from requirements.txt).
+You can download a prepared executable or run from sources (just install all dependencies from requirements.txt).
-After you run it for the first time, a new file "config.xml" will be created in executable location and you will see widget bar on the left edge of your screen.
+After you run it for the first time, a new file "config.xml" will be created in the location of the executable and you will see a widget bar on the left edge of your screen.

 ![](https://i.ibb.co/qmrw6YP/main-widget.png)
 ![](https://i.ibb.co/vQp7wjb/main-widget-hidden.png)